 Photo credits: Avery Hammerman

-Most British kids in 1970 were building model Spitfires after the epic, all-star movie, “Battle of Britain”, was released.
+Like many British children in 1970, I spent my time building model Spitfires after watching the epic all-star film Battle of Britain.
 I was no exception.

 Head along double-time to HUT 5 right now for short stories and extraordinary tales - something for everyone from the files of what we could sometimes call Weird War 2!